WASHINGTON — The Russian Navy's submarine force is on a roll.

-The design of the Dolgorukys uses many features of earlier submarines.
-In fact, the first units used pieces and components built for earlier submarines that were either scrapped or never finished.
-Russian media reports indicate the Vladimir Monomakh used significant hull components of the decommissioned Akula-class attack submarine Ak Bars.
+The design of the Dolgorukys, however, uses makes use of many features of earlier submarines.
+In fact, the first units used pieces and components built for earlier submarines that which were either scrapped or never finished or scrapped.
+Russian media reports, for example, indicate the Vladimir Monomakh used significant hull components of the decommissioned Akula-class attack submarine Ak Bars.

 The Dolgoruky carried out an operational test firing of a Bulava in October, the Itar-Tass news agency reported — the third successful test launch since a September 2013 failure — and two more will take place in 2015.

 Two more Yasens were laid down in 2014.
 Itar-Tass reported on Dec.
-26 that Mikhail Budnichenko, head of Sevmash, said three Project 885 Yasen-class subs would be laid down this year along with two Boreys.
+26 that Mikhail Budnichenko, head of Sevmash, said three Project 885 Yasen-class submarines would be laid down this year in 2015 along with two Boreys-class missile submarines.

 Non-nuclear submarine construction also continues.
-Along with several Kilo-class subs being built for the Russian Navy and export, at least one more Lada-class diesel-electric submarine is to begin construction this year.
+Along with several Kilo-class subs now being built building for the Russian Navy and export, at least one more Lada-class diesel-electric submarine is to be begin construction this year. in 2015.